Degree type(s): Bachelor's; Minor

 Career Outlook for Mathematics Majors

 Mathematicians can find a variety of work outside academia.
 Mathematicians have been employed by the federal government and by private science and engineering research companies.
 They may work on teams with engineers, scientists, and other professionals.
-Employment of mathematicians is projected to grow 21% from 2014 to 2024, more than twice the national average for all occupations.
-Businesses will need mathematicians to analyze the increasing volume of digital and electronic data.
+Overall employment of mathematicians and statisticians is projected to grow 30 percent from 2018 to 2028, much faster than the average for all occupations.
+Businesses will need these workers to analyze the increasing volume of digital and electronic data.
 Related fields include actuaries, computer programmers, financial analysts, market research analysts, statisticians, survey researchers, and mathematics teachers.